 Who needs to apply for the licence?

-The person responsible for the production / organisation of the performance is the person who is required to apply for a performance license.
+The person responsible for the production/organisation of the performance is the person who is required to apply for a performance license.
 Sometimes agencies will send an application in on behalf of the producer.

 Performances that need a licence

-- If absence from school is required
+- Absence from school is required

-- If it includes working in paid/professional sport
+- It includes working in paid/professional sport

 Performances that do not need a licence